MankaranSingh/GSoC-2020/README.md

  - Example Scripts
  - Core Code
  - Others (to be discussed)

+Since many of the project structures are similar, one may think of adding an automatic file classifier.

 Each of the files belonging to any of the above category has certain characteristics associated with them, for example: